 - If you or an adult have been struggling to get the pesky thing out then you will probably need to have a rest for a while.
 (You may be feeling a bit sick by now!)

 - If you can, stick the part of you with the splinter into warm water and a drop of disinfectant and let it soak for a while.

 - Put a band aid over it so that it doesn't catch on anything and leave it alone.

-- Hopefully the annoying thing will decide to come out by itself in the next couple of days.
+- Usually the annoying thing will get pushed out by your immune system and your skin by itself in the next couple of days.

 - You might check it out and put some antiseptic cream on it.

 - If it starts hurting more or getting red and puffy then you may need to go to see your doctor or nurse to get it out.